wp-plugins/restrict-widgets/readme.txt

 2. screenshot-2.png

 == Changelog ==

+= 1.1.3 =
+* New: Czech translation by Martin Kucera

 = 1.1.2 =
 * New: Option to modify the is_active_sidebar() function to use Restrict Widgets display settings